The Renters Rights Bill is Now in Force

 On 27th October 2025, His Majesty the King granted Royal Assent to the Renters Rights Bill, meaning the Renters Rights Act 2025 has now officially become law.
 First introduced to Parliament on 11th September 2024, the Renters Rights Bill represents the most significant reform to the rental sector in over 30 years.

-While the Bill has passed, none of its main provisions are yet in force.
+The majority of the changes to the RRA are now in force as of Friday, the 1st of May.
 It sets the framework for a new rental system, but further regulations are needed before the changes take full effect.
 The exact timeline remains unclear, although the Government has made clear its intention to implement the reforms as soon as possible.

 The Bill’s aim is to create a fairer, more transparent rental system for the UK’s 11 million renters.
 Any move that will force ‘rogue’ operators out of the sector should ultimately be a welcome one – not just to tenants, but to all professional and institutional landlords, presenting a clear opportunity for reputable operators to invest in sustainable, long-term housing models that offer the quality and service residents should expect.